pekkah/tanka-graphql-samples/README.md

 ### Frontend

 Frontend uses Auth0 for authentication.
 Create SPA application in Auth0 and modify .env file at the root of `src\Host\ClientApp` directory with the settings of your application.
+The app uses userprofile to show who is participating in the chat.

 Example:
 ```bash